 Horse Weight Calculator

-Estimate your horse's weight using heart girth and body length measurements.
+Estimate your horse's weight from heart girth and body length in inches or cm using the weight tape formula.

 Estimating a horse’s weight without a scale is essential for proper feeding, medication dosing, and health monitoring.
 The heart girth method is the most widely used and reasonably accurate technique.